MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Debuggers.md

 The script reaches the breakpoint at the function call.
 At this point, the function has not yet been called.
-This gives you the opportunity to use the Action parameter of `Set-PsBreakpoint` to set conditions for the execution of the breakpoint or to perform preparatory or diagnostic tasks, such as starting a log or invoking a diagnostic or security script.
+This gives you the opportunity to use the Action parameter of `Set-PSBreakpoint` to set conditions for the execution of the breakpoint or to perform preparatory or diagnostic tasks, such as starting a log or invoking a diagnostic or security script.